catherine-qi/ERSP/README.md

 ![Screenshots of ReCo in use](example-1.PNG)

 ## ReCo Architecture
 ReCo follows the Macaw framework, a platform with modular architecture meant for conversational information seeking (CIS) research.
 The interface is implemented via Macaw, so the communication between the dialogue system and user is aided by Macaw.
-The high-level architecture of <PROJECT_NAME> is shown below:
+The high-level architecture of ReCo is shown below:

 ![The high-level architecture of ReCo](reco-arch.png)